The Swedish Foundations’ Starting Grant (SFSG)

 Upon the acceptance of a grant, fellows must adhere to the awarding foundation’s grant policy.
 For detailed information regarding specific grant terms and conditions please contact the relevant foundation directly.

-Every year, around 3000 young researchers apply for EU funding in the ERC Starting Grant call.
-They invest many hours and make a huge effort when writing their research proposals and demonstrating that they are promising researchers with proven potential to become independent research leaders.
-The ultimate goal is to be awarded up to € 1.5 million for five years.
+Every year, around 3000 early-career researchers apply for EU funding in the ERC Starting Grant call.
+They invest many hours and make a huge effort when writing their research proposals demonstrating that they are talented scientists with potential to be independent research leaders.
+The ultimate goal is to be awarded up to € 1.5 million for a period of five years.

 The sole evaluation criterion is scientific excellence.
 The proposals are evaluated by high-level scientists as international peer reviewers.
 In their scientific proposals, the applicants must demonstrate the ground-breaking nature, ambition and feasibility of proposed projects.

 The applications are evaluated by 25 evaluation panels.
 Each panel consists of 12–15 of Europe’s leading researchers in the field.
 They scrutinise the project plan, the potential of the proposed research and the skills of the researcher.
 A small number of applicants pass to the second step of the evaluation, which includes an interview.
 The result of the second step is a score, either A or B. Score A means that the proposal “fully meets the ERC’s excellence criterion and is recommended for funding if sufficient funds are available”.
 But not all of

 If your application has been given score A but not received funding, click to read how to apply for Swedish Foundations’ Starting Grant.